molgenis/molgenis/docs/guide-using-an-ide-for-backend.md

 ## Use MOLGENIS file-templates

-* Make sure that your .idea project folder lives inside your molgenis git project root!
+* Make sure that your .idea project folder lives inside your 'molgenis' git project root!
 Only then will we be able to auto-share templates.
 * Goto 'New / Edit file templates' and switch from 'Default' to 'Project'-scope.
 * Restart IntelliJ after setting the .idea directory and changing the settings